raspberrypilearning/astro-pi-mission-zero/en/step_1.md

 You will learn about the Astro Pi computer and how to control it, including how to:
 + Create colour **variables** to use in your image
-+ Design and display an image on the Sense HAT
++ Design and display a pixelart image on the Sense HAT
 + Sense the colour of light on board the ISS

 --- collapse ---